milvus-io/milvus/docs/design_docs/proxy.md

 Proxy holds a cache about meta information of collections.
-The meta information includes `CollectionID`, `Schema`, `PartitionID`, etc. Components in Milvus communicate with each other using `CollectionID` and `PartitionID`, so the object name in request will be translated to object ID in Proxy.
+The meta information includes `CollectionID`, `Schema`, `PartitionID`, etc. Components in Milvus communicate with each other using `CollectionID` and `PartitionID`, so the object name in a request will be translated to object ID in Proxy.
 When the meta is not hit in cache, Proxy will update the cache from Root Coordinator.
 At the same time, in order to keep the consistency of cache, when there are any changes of meta information in Root Coordinator, it will inform all Proxies to clear the related meta cache, and any newer requests will get the latest meta information.